AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 Format: `remove-from-team TEAM_ID MEMBER_ID`

+* The team ID must start with a capital "T" followed by 4 digits. e.g. `T0001`, `T0234`.
+* The member ID must start with a capital "E" followed by 4 digits. e.g. `E0001`, `E0234`.

 Example:
 * `remove-from-team T0001 E1002` removes the person with employee ID `E1002` from the team with team ID `T0001`.